Dhull442/ocaml/ass1/README.md

   - listcomp  a b
   - modulo a b
   - divide a b
+  - checklist a
   - list_add a b
   - negation a
   - list_subtract a b
+  - map fn a b
+  - list_mult a b
+  - list_div a b
+  - neq_list_div a b
   - cvt_listsub_to_sub a

 ## Instructions for submission: